spoddutur/my-notes/solr3.md

 - **title** field is more like short text.

 So it is possible that inspite of lower boost, ```tags``` field matches might still get be scored higher over ```title``` field.
 Let's see with an example
-### Documents Data: Listed below are four document’s titles and tags.
+### Documents Data: Listed below are four document’s titles and tags in sorted order of their scoring.
 ```
 Doc1:
 title: National awardees of Indian handicrafts to present their art at Heimtextil India & Ambiente India